-19 Are there any restrictions or limitations on working hours and may an employee opt out of such restrictions or limitations?
+Are there any restrictions or limitations on working hours and may an employee opt out of such restrictions or limitations?

-Part IV of the Employment Act sets out mandatory rest days, hours of work and other conditions of service.
-It only applies to 'workmen' (generally, people whose work involves mainly manual labour) who earn a salary not exceeding S\$4,500 a month and employees (other than a 'workman' or person in a managerial or executive position) who earn a salary not exceeding S\$2,600 a month.
+Part 4 of the Employment Act 1968 sets out mandatory rest days, hours of work and other conditions of service.
+It only applies to workmen (generally a person whose work involves mainly manual labour) who earn a salary not exceeding S\$4,500 a month and employees (other than a workman or person in a managerial or executive position) who earn a salary not exceeding S\$2,600 a month.

-Generally, employees covered under Part IV cannot be required to work for more than eight hours per day or 44 hours per week.
-However, if an employee is agreeable and the number of hours of work on one or more days of the week is less than eight or the number of days on which the employee is required to work in a week is not more than five, the limit of eight hours in one day may be exceeded on the remaining days of the week, but cannot exceed nine hours in one day or 44 hours in one week.
+Generally, employees covered under Part 4 cannot be required to work for more than eight hours a day or 44 hours a week.
+However, if an employee is agreeable and the number of hours of work on one or more days of the week is less than eight or the number of days on which the employee is required to work in a week is not more than five days, the limit of eight hours in one day may be exceeded on the remaining days of the week, but cannot exceed nine hours in one day or 44 hours in one week.

-Part IV employees are allowed one rest day per week without pay of one whole day or, for shift work employees, any continuous period of 30 hours.
+Part 4 employees are allowed a rest day per week without pay of one whole day or, for shift work employees, any continuous period of 30 hours.
 The employer can determine which day of the week the rest day shall fall on.
-No employee shall be compelled to work on a rest day unless he or she is engaged in work that, by its nature, requires that it be carried on continuously by a succession of shifts.
+No employee shall be compelled to work on a rest day unless he or she is engaged in work that by reason of its nature requires that it be carried on continuously by a succession of shifts.
 However, an employee can request to work for an employer on a rest day and shall be entitled to payment or overtime payment.

-An employer can require an employee to exceed the limit of hours prescribed and to work on a rest day in certain situations such as to deal with an accident, to perform work essential for defence or security, or to carry out urgent work on machinery or a plant.
+An employer can require an employee to exceed the limit of hours prescribed and to work on a rest day in certain situations, such as to deal with an accident, to carry out work essential for defence or security, or to perform urgent work to be done to machinery or a plant.

-Overtime pay - entitlement and calculation

-What categories of workers are entitled to overtime pay and how is it calculated?
+Overtime pay - entitlement and calculation What categories of workers are entitled to overtime pay and how is it calculated?

-A Part IV employee must be paid for overtime at the rate of not less than one-and-a-half times the employee's basic hourly rate of pay (or two times, where the employee is requested to work on a rest day).
+A Part 4 employee must be paid for overtime at the rate of not less than one and a half times the employee's basic hourly rate of pay (or two times, where the employee is requested to work on a rest day).
+Notably, an employee may still be entitled to overtime pay even if it exceeds the permissible overtime cap of 72 hours a month under the Employment Act 1968.

-In addition, a Part IV employee who is required by the employer to work on any public holiday is also entitled to an extra day's salary or a full day off in substitution for that holiday.
-If the employee is not covered by Part IV of the Employment Act, the employee may additionally be given part of a day off depending on the number of hours spent working on that public holiday as an alternative mode of compensation.
+In addition, a Part 4 employee who is required by the employer to work on any public holiday is also entitled to an extra day's salary or a full day off in substitution for that holiday.
+If the employee is not covered by Part 4 of the Employment Act, the employee may additionally be given part of a day off depending on the number of hours spent working on that public holiday as an alternative mode of compensation.

-Overtime pay - contractual waiver

-21 Can employees contractually waive the right to overtime pay?
+Overtime pay - contractual waiver Can employees contractually waive the right to overtime pay?

-Part IV employees cannot contractually waive the right to overtime pay as stipulated under the Employment Act.
-With respect to employees not covered under Part IV of the Employment Act, the right to overtime pay would be governed by the terms of the employment contract.
+Part 4 employees cannot contractually waive the right to overtime pay as stipulated under the Employment Act 1968.
+With respect to employees not covered under Part 4 of the Employment Act, the right to overtime pay would be governed by the terms of the employment contract.